 Implement the function softmaxTest(), which computes the most likely label for each input instance and uses that to compute and return the final accuracy.

 ''' []: def softmaxTest(W, b, instances, labels): """Computes and returns the accuracy on the test instances.
-Args: W, b - tensors with model parameters trained using softmaxTrain. instances: The data matrix as a tensor (numFeatures x numExamples) labels: The vector of instance labels as a tensor.
+Args: W, b - tensors with model parameters trained using softmaxTrain. '''